adam-lynch/adam-lynch.github.io/src/writing/flexible-data-tables-with-css-grid/index.md

 Therefore, if you open the app for the first time, the columns are laid out as best as possible.
 If you resize your screen, they resize using the same ratios.
 Once you touch the resize handler of any column, all of the visible columns become fixed width.

-:::figure flexible-data-tables-with-css-grid/resizing-columns.gif Before, during, and after resizing a column.
+:::figure resizing-columns.gif Before, during, and after resizing a column.
 Sorry the GIF is a bit janky.
 :::

 Once someone takes the time to tailor the screen to their needs, we take note.
 Any time a column is resized or made fixed, we create an independent localStorage entry mapping a column identifier to a pixel value.